India returns for its second year in between China and Refreshment Outpost/Germany.

 Warm Indian Bread with Pickled Garlic, Mango Salsa and Coriander Pesto Dips – $4.75

-That’s it in the middle.
-This is similar to a miniature version of the Bread Service over at Sanaa, where you receive five breads and nine accompaniments for $15.
+This resembles a miniature version of the Bread Service over at Sanaa, where you receive five breads and nine accompaniments for $16.
 The Pickled Ginger and Mango Chutney tasted like direct copies of Sanaa, while the Coriander Pesto “felt” a little more oily, at least in execution.
 The bread is probably out of a grocery store bag, but it was appropriately soft and did a nice job of transporting the delicious accompaniments.
 If you’re heading to Sanaa, I’d probably save the $4.75, but if you’re looking to get your fix without leaving Epcot’s borders then it may be worth the investment.
 It would be nice if a little more bread was provided.

 Madras Red Curry with Roasted Cauliflower, Baby Carrots, Chickpeas and Basmati Rice – $5

 I was really impressed by this one and recommend it even for those that don’t strictly eat vegetarian.
-The vegetables were cooked just right so there were a variety of different flavors and textures mixing in with the mildly spicy, peppery curry sauce along with some garlic and coriander nuance.
-The rice was cooked just right too and did a nice job of soaking up what the vegetables couldn’t.
+The vegetables were cooked just right so there were a variety of different flavors and textures mixing in with the mildly spicy, peppery curry sauce along with some garlic and coriander.
+The rice was prepared well too and did a nice job of soaking up what the vegetables couldn’t.
 Very good and an example of what this Festival is all about.

 Korma Chicken with Cucumber Tomato Salad, Almonds, Cashews and Warm Naan Bread – $5.25